-You must sign the Safety Acknowledgement sheet before you may work in the lab.
-If you have questions about these rules and procedures, please ask your LI before starting any laboratory work in this course.
+Students must sign the Safety Acknowledgement sheet before working in the lab.
+If you have any questions, please ask your LI before starting any lab work.

 Experiments

 Thermochemistry Introduction

 Welcome to the Chemistry 2B Laboratory.
 During this first laboratory period you will go over the laboratory safety rules, become acquainted with the layout and equipment in the laboratory, and check-out the equipment in your locker.
 Then you will begin the first experiment of the quarter, which involves one of the most important areas of science, thermodynamics.